pluralsight/guides/in-review/other/conditional-logic-in-c-net/article.md

 >"IF it's true that buttonClicked has a value of true, do one thing.
 If it's not true, do another thing."

 Run your program, and click the button.
 You should see the second MessageBox display.
-Halt the programme and change the first line back to true.
+Halt the program and change the first line back to true.
 So this:

 ```
 bool buttonClicked = true;